BodbDearg/PsyDoom/README.md

 The original goal of this project was to have a complete replacement for the original PlayStation Doom .EXE for modern systems.
 Now that this objective has been achieved, the focus turns to adding quality of life improvements, some modding features and additional polish.

 ## Running
+- Presently only Windows 64-bit and MacOS (Intel 64-bit) are supported.
-- Download the latest release build here: https://github.com/BodbDearg/PsyDoom/releases
+- Download the latest release build from here: https://github.com/BodbDearg/PsyDoom/releases
-- Make sure to have the latest Visual C redistributable installed:
+- On Windows, make sure to have the latest Visual C redistributable installed:
   - https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads
 - The following items must be present in the working directory of the application:
   - **DOOM.CUE**: A .cue file pointing to all of the tracks and binary data for the game disc.